joinpursuit/AC_4_Web/units/react/lessons/redux_1/redux_1.md

 ## Lesson

 Redux is a library for managing application state.
-When used with React, Redux provides a single state object that exists at the root of our app.
+When used with React, Redux provides a single state object (commonly referred to as _the store_) that exists at the root of our app.
 This is especially useful when building large-scale react applications.

 ### A Birds-Eye View

-When we start building react applications that feature multiple components, we inevitably run into issues regarding state.
+When we start building react applications that feature multiple components, we inevitably run into issues regarding state and prop threading.
 We often want the state of a component to be preserved throught our app.
 However, this will not always be the case.
 Consider, for example, the following app:

 ### [Show / Hide Animal Selector](https://codesandbox.io/s/py858r28j0)